creativelayer/coinhero-sdk/README.md

 ## App SDK (mini apps)

-Used by apps (Plinks, Rips, etc.) running inside a CoinHero iframe.
+Used by apps running inside a CoinHero iframe.

 ### Detecting the CoinHero environment